Board and Batten Wall Tutorial (on textured walls!)

 Now that you’ve got your plan drawn on the wall, it’s time to cut the boards down to size.
 The boards will provide a smooth back to your accent wall, which is necessary if you are installing the board and batten on textured walls.

 You need to cut these down to size so that the seams of the boards are behind.
 We used a skill saw to cut a separate panel of MDF board for each section of board and batten.
-(My awesome Father in Law was in town when we were working on this and helped us out!
+(My awesome father-in-law was in town when we were working on this and helped us out!
 Cheers for a DIY family!)

 Man applying construction adhesive to wall before adding MDF panel for the back of a board and batten accent wall

 Step 4.
-Glue boards to wall.
+Glue boards to the wall.

-Next you will glue your boards to the wall with construction adhesive.
+Next, you will glue your boards to the wall with construction adhesive.
 This is where the DAP Beats the Nail All-Purpose Construction Adhesive comes into play with its quick-grab formula.

 Man pushing MDF panel up and onto a wall